basecamp/bc3-api/README.md

 -------

 These API docs are licensed under [Creative Commons (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).
 Please share, remix, and distribute as you see fit.

----

-If you have a specific feature request or find a bug, [please open a GitHub issue](https://github.com/basecamp/bc3-api/issues/new).
-We encourage you to fork these docs for local reference and happily accept pull requests with improvements.

-To talk with us and other developers about the API, [post a question on StackOverflow](http://stackoverflow.com/questions/ask) tagged `basecamp`.
-If you need help from us directly, please [open a support ticket](https://basecamp.com/support).